Kapil Mishra: Political career

 Mishra contested the 2015 Delhi Legislative Assembly election as the AAP candidate from Karawal Nagar constituency.
 He won the election, defeating his rival BJP candidate Mohan Singh Bisht by a margin of 44,431 votes.

 In 2017, the AAP Government sacked him from the post of Water Minister of Delhi.
 Later submitted documents to the Anti-Corruption Branch (ACB) to back his allegations that Delhi CM Arvind Kejriwal delayed the probe into a Rs.400 crore tanker scam.
 Kapil Mishra was suspended from the party’s primary membership a day after he leveled corruption charges against Arvind Kejriwal and his former cabinet colleague Satyendra Kumar Jain.
 However, his opponents allege that his allegations have turned out to be baseless as CBI and Lokayukta gave him a clean chit in this alleged ₹2 Cr. bribery case.

 On 2 August 2019, he was disqualified from the Legislative Assembly under the anti-defection law.
 He officially joined Bharatiya Janta Party on 17 August 2019.

 On the 5th August 2023, Mishra was appointed Vice President of the Delhi unit.
 He was named as BJP's candidate from Karawal Nagar constituency in the 2025 Delhi Legislative Assembly election and won.
 He became cabinet minister in Delhi government in 2025.

 Controversies

+Statements on Narendra Modi

+Before joining BJP, Mishra had made many controversial statements against PM Narendra Modi, which often went on being extremely personal and hurtful.
+These included his allegations as regards a Gujarat girl as well as his calling Modi an ISI agent.
+Subsequently after becoming a BJP leader, Mishra has turned into an ardent Modi admirer.